julianmendez/wikihtml/README.md

 Wiki markup, also wikitext or wikicode, is a markup language for wiki-based pages.
 It is a simplified human-friendly substitute of HTML.
 This library reads text written in this markup language and produces an HTML document.
 There are several "dialects" of wiki markup.
 This library implements a subset of the language used by the [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) software.

 #### Line breaks
 A new line is marked with two new lines.
-For exqmple,
+For example,
 ```
 Two lines
 together